Learn - Accounts

 When the app and your bank disagree

-The app’s running balance and your bank’s balance occasionally fall out of step.
+The app’s running balance and your bank’s balance sometimes stop matching.
 Common causes:

 - A transaction in the app that the bank later reversed.

-- The Current Balance you typed when you added the account was off by a few cents from the start.
+- The Current Balance you typed when you added the account was a few cents off from the start.

-You have two ways to bring them back in line.
+You have two ways to bring them back together.

-Re-anchor by editing the Current Balance.
-Open the account, change the Current Balance to whatever your bank shows right now, save.
-Fast, and the running balance is correct from this point on.
-It does not explain the drift, but for most people that is fine.
+Set Current Balance to your bank’s number.
+Open the account, change Current Balance to whatever your bank shows right now, and save.
+Fast, and the running balance is correct from that point on.
+It does not explain what caused the gap, which for day-to-day differences is fine.

-Find the cause and fix the underlying record.
-Open the planner and walk back through recent events to find a transaction that should have been recorded but wasn’t, or one that was recorded twice.
-Add the missing transaction inside the Edit Item Event dialog (tap the event row to open it), or remove the duplicate from there.
-Slower, but it preserves an accurate audit trail.
+Find the cause and fix the record.
+Open the Planner and walk back through recent events to find a transaction that should have been recorded and was not, or one that was recorded twice.
+Tap the event row to open Edit Flow Event, then add the missing transaction or remove the duplicate.
+Either change moves the balance as soon as it saves.
+Slower, and it keeps the record of what happened accurate.

-Why does the app let you change the Current Balance at all?
-Because pretending the app’s number is the law would just mean people stop trusting the app the first time it drifts.
-Letting you set it directly keeps the in-app balance honest, even when the underlying movement is something the app cannot see (a fee charged at 3 a.m. that won’t sync until tomorrow).
+Why does the app let you change Current Balance at all?
+Treating the app’s number as final would mean losing your trust the first time it drifted from your bank’s.
+Setting it directly keeps the balance honest even when the movement behind it is something the app cannot see, like a fee charged overnight that will not appear until tomorrow.

 Linking an account to your bank

-Connecting a bank account to a budget account so Match can pull bank transactions is part of the Premium Bank Account Linking feature.
-The connection is set up when the budget is created: the Create Budget dialog has an AI Generated mode with a Connect Bank segment, where you pick which of your linked bank accounts the new budget should pull from.
-The accounts you pick become linked accounts in the new budget.
+Pulling bank transactions into Match Transactions is part of the Premium Bank Account Linking feature.
+The connection is made when a budget is created.
+In the Create Budget dialog, choosing AI Generated offers Connect Bank as a source, where you pick up to five of your linked bank accounts for the new budget.

-For an account inside an already-created budget, you can unlink it from the bank, but you cannot freshly link a different bank account to it.
-To start a budget with bank linking, create a new budget through the Connect Bank path.
+An account inside a budget that already exists can be unlinked, but a different bank account cannot be linked to it.
+To start a budget with bank linking, create a new one through Connect Bank.

-The full setup, including how transactions are pulled and what happens when you unlink, is on Bank linking.
+The full setup, including how transactions are pulled, is on Bank Linking.

 Why is bank linking only set up at budget creation?
-Rewiring a long-running budget to a new bank account part-way through introduces awkward edges (which historical transactions move with the account, what happens to balances on the day of the switch).
-The flow keeps a clean line: a budget either started with bank linking or it didn’t.
+Rewiring a long-running budget to a new bank account raises questions with no good answer: which past transactions move with it, what happens to balances on the day of the switch, and whether the bank’s history or the budget’s should win.
+A budget either starts with bank linking or it does not.

 Account types

 Two account types exist: Checking and Savings.
-The type is mostly a label and an icon hint; it does not control the math, since the direction of every balance change comes from the item’s category, not the account.
+The type does not affect any math, since the direction of every balance change comes from the flow’s category.
+It labels the account and appears in the Type column.

-If your bank account doesn’t fit either label exactly, pick the closest one.
-The type is also locked for accounts linked to your bank: the linked account’s type comes from the bank itself, and the field shows the helper text Account type is set by your bank.
+If your account does not fit either label exactly, pick the closer one.
+On a bank-linked account the type is fixed, and the field carries the note Account type is set by your bank.

 Deleting an account

-A Transfer item references two accounts: a From Account and a To Account.
-If the account you are deleting sits on either side of a Transfer item, that whole Transfer item is deleted along with the account, even though the other side is a different account that you are keeping.
+A Transfer flow points at two accounts, a From Account and a To Account.
+Deleting an account on either side deletes the whole Transfer flow, even though the other side is an account you are keeping.
+The count in the delete dialog includes those flows.

 Who can do what

-Your role on the budget controls what you can do here.
-The roles come from Sharing:
+Your role on the budget decides what you can do here.
+Roles come from Sharing.

-- Editors can add, edit, and delete accounts, and re-anchor the Current Balance.
+- Editors can add, edit, and delete accounts, and change Current Balance.
+The one thing they cannot do is delete an account linked to a bank.

-- The owner can do everything an editor can, plus unlink an account from the bank.
+- The owner can do everything an editor can, plus unlink an account from a bank and delete a bank-linked account.

 Quick reference